What is Glaucoma?

 While most often glaucoma progresses without any noticeable signs, acute glaucoma can cause sudden onset of several distressing symptoms, including:

 - Nausea and vomiting

 If you experience any of these symptoms, you need to visit the emergency room immediately to prevent permanent loss of vision.
-However, it is best to consistently monitor you eyes’ IOP to avoid this dangerous stage of glaucoma.
+However, it is best to consistently monitor your eyes’ IOP to avoid this dangerous stage of glaucoma.
 Please use our contact page to schedule a consultation with Dr. Lippman who can perform a thorough examination and recommend the most suitable treatment.

 Glaucoma Risk Groups

 While glaucoma is typically associated with older people, it can affect anyone, including newborns.
 This is why it is important to receive regular eye exams to ensure that your eyes’ IOP is normal.
 Certain groups of patients are at increased risk for developing glaucoma.
-If you belong to one of these groups, you should talk to your doctor about the steps you can take to prevent glaucoma:
+If you belong to one of these groups, you should talk to your doctor about the steps you can take to prevent damage from glaucoma:

 - Family history of glaucoma